typography-interaction-2526/typography-interaction-2526.github.io/content/topic/box-model/index.md

 ## Display

-In our [HTML introduction](/topic/html#block-elements) we briefly talked about *block* and *inline* elements, as set by the user-agent styles.
-These are the first two examples of [the *display* property](https://developer.mozilla.org/en-US/docs/Web/CSS/display).
+In our [HTML introduction](/topic/html#block-elements) we briefly talked about `block` and `inline` elements—as set by the user-agent styles.
+These are the first two examples of [the `display` property](https://developer.mozilla.org/en-US/docs/Web/CSS/display).
 <!-- .balance -->

 [<cite>Display – MDN</cite>](https://developer.mozilla.org/en-US/docs/Web/CSS/display)